binapani-edu/blog/blogs/journey-through-social-media/content.md

 ### TikTok

-TikTok has a more complex timeline than most social platforms.
-ByteDance launched Douyin (TikTok's Chinese version) in 2016, and TikTok was launched internationally in September 2017.
-ByteDance acquired Musical.ly for $1 billion in November 2017 and merged it with TikTok in August 2018, creating the global phenomenon we know today.
-The platform's algorithm-driven content discovery and short-form video format have made it extraordinarily popular across age groups.
+The timeline for TikTok is complicated.
+ByteDance launched Douyin (TikTok's Chinese version) in China during September 2016, later introducing TikTok globally in September 2017.
+ByteDance then went ahead acquiring Musical.ly for $1 billion in November 2017 and merged it with TikTok in August 2018, adding its 100 million users into TikTok's user base.

+On top of this, TikTok leveraged algorithm-driven content recommendations and short-form video format to fuel viral growth, creating the global phenomenon we know today.
+This short-form video format have made it extraordinarily popular across age groups, and among content creators as well as content consumers.

+With this format, now anyone can become a content creator and share their content with the world.
+And for the content consumers, it's a great way to discover new content and be entertained.
+Although this has sparked a lot of debates about the impact of this format on the society, and introduced what is known as "Reel culture" and "Doom Scrolling", it's undeniable that it has changed the way we consume content and the way we have increased our "screen time" online.

+TikTok also sparked a lot of controversies, from privacy concerns to the spread of misinformation, and even the banning of the app in some countries.

 ### Instagram Reels and YouTube Shorts

-In direct response to TikTok's growing popularity, Instagram launched Reels in August 2020, bringing similar short-form video capabilities to its platform.
+Meta's Instagram countered TikTok's rise by launching Reels in August 2020, offering 15-second multi-clip videos with licensed music and AR effects.

-YouTube Shorts was first released in India in September 2020 following India's ban of TikTok, then expanded to the United States in March 2021 and globally in July 2021, further demonstrating how the short-form video format had become the dominant social media trend.
+Capitalizing on India's 2020 TikTok ban, YouTube introduced Shorts in September 2020.
+Then expanded to United States in March 2021, and later expanded to 100+ countries by July 2021.
+The feature reached 6.5 billion daily views within months.
+This demonstrates how the short-video format has become the dominant format for social media platforms, and how it has become the default way for people to consume content currently.

 With the growing popularity and user engagement with hours and hours of endless scrolling over reels, this reel culture and short video format has been adopted by other platforms like Facebook, Snapchat, and even LinkedIn recently!
 Some news platforms like the New York Times and the Washington Post have also adopted this format to keep up with the trend.

 ### The Digital Revolution Continues

 From the early days of simple online profiles to the fast-paced world of short-form video and real-time interaction, social media has undergone a remarkable transformation.

 What started as a way to connect with friends has evolved into a global stage for expression, influence, activism, and storytelling.

 With each new platform, we've redefined how we share our lives, build communities, and shape the culture around us.
 As we continue this digital journey, one thing is certain — social media isn't just evolving; it's reshaping the way we experience the world.